-What can a local search tell me regarding the house we're purchasing in Alderley Edge?
+What does a local search inform me regarding the property I am purchasing in Alderley Edge?

-Alderley Edge conveyancing often starts with the submitting local authority searches directly from your local Authority or through a personal search organisations for instance Searchflow The local search is essential in every Alderley Edge conveyancing purchase; that is if you don’t want any unpleasant once you have moved into your property.
-The search should reveal data on, amongst other things, details on planning applications relevant to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of thirteen subject sections.
+Alderley Edge conveyancing often starts with the ordering local authority searches directly from your local Authority or via a personal search company such as Searchflow The local search is essential in every Alderley Edge conveyancing purchase; as long as you wish to avoid any unpleasant surprises after you move into your new home.
+The search will provide data on, amongst other things, details on planning applications relevant to the premises (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of 13 subject headings.

 I opted to have a survey carried out on a house in Alderley Edge in advance of retaining conveyancers.
 I have been informed that there is a flying freehold aspect to the property.
 My surveyor has said that some banks will refuse to give a loan on a flying freehold house.

 It varies from the lender to lender.
 HSBC has different instructions for example to Halifax.
 If you call us we can check via the appropriate bank.
 If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Alderley Edge.
 Conveyancing may be slightly more expensive based on your lender's requirements.